acbilson/chaos-content/notes/read-webpage-as-api.md

 In contrast, structured HTML is available to anyone with web browser.
 A developer can look at the structure of my site and query the same type of information from any page.
 This is marvelously sharable.

 While it's true that a person _could_ mark up database-driven HTML to be queried by external sources, a sort of public API to replicate their private API, it's inevitable that one of these APIs will atrophy.
 Always the unused one.
 This is why, not only do I publish API-able HTML, but I depend on it.

+## An Obstacle To Structured HTML

+In spite of my commitment to supplying a clean interface for others to read and share my content, I am not actually utilizing other's sites in the same way.
+It would not be impossible to generate a few lines of JavaScript which could pull data from a neighbor's website, yet I haven't bothered to try.
+Is it because I fear that their interface will change?
+Or because I may have to generate a few lines for each individual site, paying attention to the nuances of their implementation?
+This is why platforms rule the digital space...

 ## Example JavaScript Snippet